-- To promote the growth of Cherrywood which enhances and supports balanced sustainable growth in the Greater Dublin Region and does not undermine the vitality and viability of other areas in the County and the - To create the framework for the development of a sustainable town and three villages with a supporting range of uses for the resident, working - To work with the landscape by designing a form that is specific to Cherrywood, with a network of places each responding to its setting, - To balance the employment, commercial and retail base of Cherrywood with the future residential growth of the Plan Area.
+- To promote the growth of Cherrywood which enhances and supports balanced sustainable growth in the Greater Dublin Region and does not undermine the vitality and viability of other areas in the County and the - To create the framework for the development of a sustainable town and three villages with a supporting range of uses for the resident, working and visiting population. - To link the area to its immediate hinterland and adjoining communities by restoring connectivity that has been severed by major roads. - To work with the landscape by designing a form that is specific to Cherrywood, with a network of places each responding to its setting, landscape and climate. - To balance the employment, commercial and retail base of Cherrywood with the future residential growth of the Plan Area. - To create an environment that promotes / facilitates internal pedestrian and cycle movement meeting the requirements of Smarter Travel.